patofoto/Demon_Klipper_Essentials_Unified/README.md

 You have all this plus step by step adaptive on screen messages on any Mainsail web interface & KlipperScreen system so you know exactly what your machine is deciding to do at any time!
 Some macros can be customised by changing the settings in the macro button options before you manually call the macro in the Mainsail or KlipperScreen interfaces!

-It doesn't end there, as all these features are user customisable within the Macro Variables sections inside the files!
+It doesn't end there, as all these features are user customisable within the `demon_user_settingd.cfg` file!
 Some functions can be totally deactivated entirely & bypassed with a simple changing an option from `True` to `False`!
 This is very useful if your printer doesn’t have the hardware components installed at this time but leaves the configuration easily customisable with a few keystrokes in the future if you want to add to your machine!

 With the `_GOODNIGHT` macro you can even flick a GUI switch in Mainsail to let the printer know you want it to auto power down after it’s finished printing!!
 This can be done at ANY point during the print!
 You can even change your mind & cancel the auto shutdown at any point before the print completes!